 It sets out the relevant legal framework around absence and the return to work.

-People who may not be attending the workplace during the coronavirus pandemic include:
+People who may not be attending the workplace during the COVID-19 pandemic include:

 - anyone with symptoms of COVID-19

-- anyone who’s received a positive test for coronavirus and needs to self-isolate
+- anyone who’s received a positive test for COVID-19 and needs to self-isolate

-- household contacts (including an extended or linked household, or support bubble) of people who have symptoms of coronavirus and are required to self-isolate
+- household contacts (including an extended or linked household) of people who have symptoms of COVID-19 and are required to self-isolate

-- household contacts (including an extended or linked household, or support bubble) of people who have had a positive coronavirus test and are required to self-isolate
+- household contacts (including an extended or linked household) of people who have had a positive COVID-19 test and are required to self-isolate

-- anyone identified as clinically extremely vulnerable or at the highest risk of severe illness from coronavirus and has received a notification advising them to shield
+- anyone identified as clinically extremely vulnerable or at the highest risk of severe illness from COVID-19

 - people who must self-isolate having travelled to the UK - you may not have to self-isolate if you are travelling from somewhere on the travel corridor list or are doing a job that has a travel exemption